 Green & Pleasant Land: 11 of the Most Beautiful and Quintessentially English Cricket Grounds

-To celebrate this year’s Cricket World Cup in England, the historical home of the sport, Brian Levison (author of Remarkable Cricket Grounds) selects his First XI of the quirkiest, most beautiful and quintessentially English cricket grounds.
+In honour of England’s remarkable Cricket World Cup win, Brian Levison (author of Remarkable Cricket Grounds) selects his First XI of the quirkiest, most beautiful and quintessentially English cricket grounds.

 Lynton & Lynmouth Cricket Club, Devon

 In the magnificent Valley of the Rocks, near the edge of Exmoor and close to the north Devon coast, this club has an unusual setting.
 The 400-million-year-old rock formations were the setting for parts of R. D. Blackmore’s famous novel Lorna Doone.
 Feral goats, badgers and foxes are common, forcing the club to keep them at bay with fencing – but only with moderate success.

 Hit a four here and there’s a good chance the ball will end up very wet in the River Tillingbourne, which forms a natural boundary.
 Although the club was formed in 1870, it wasn’t until almost a hundred years later that it found its current home on the village green.
 Club members still dine out on the fact that, back in 1983, the full New Zealand Test side played a friendly here.
 Around 3,000 spectators turned up to watch such luminaries as Sir Richard Hadlee and Martin Crowe.